bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 May 30, 2005

-Distance: 10.6 km
+Distance: 10.6 km (6.6 mi)

-Cumulative Elevation Gain: 966 m
+Cumulative Elevation Gain: 966 m (3169 ft)

-When I headed up the east end of Loaf Mountain, I never expected to be fleeing down it in fear of my life.
+When I headed up the east end of Loaf Mountain, I never expected to be fleeing down it in fear for my life.
 The day started auspiciously with warm weather and a blue sky with a few fluffy clouds.
 I was familiar with driving here: head down Hwy.
 6 and turn right on Spread Eagle Mountain Road.
 Drive to the end and turn right onto Yarrow Road.
-About a half kilometre after crossing the Spionkop Creek bridge, I turned left and parked at a gated road
+About a half kilometre after crossing the Spionkop Creek bridge, I turned left and parked at a gated road.

 I considered ascending this point when I observed it on my attempt up Spread